flow-thru/flowthru/README.md

 - Request a new feature on [Github](https://github.com/CSUF-ACM/flow/issues)
 - Submit a bug in [Github Issues](https://github.com/CSUF-ACM/flow/issues)
 - Particiapte in the [Slack discussion](https://acmcsuf.slack.com/messages/CCYLWSGH2)

-## Related Projects
-This project is part of the California State University, Fullerton ACM Project Jam.
-If you'd like to contribute to or view other CSUF ACM projects please visit the [CSUF ACM Github](https://github.com/CSUF-ACM)

 ## Docker Image